-Alex is one of our product specialists; she is responsible for testing the application and helping to feed into the features.
+Ash is one of our product specialists; he is responsible for testing the application and helping to feed into the features.

-Many of the great features in EVR have been designed and tested by Alex.
+Many of the newest features in EVR have been designed and tested by Ash.

-Dan is the Product Manager at Basemap and has ultimate responsibility for the EVR and the features, if there’s a new feature you’d like to have, he’s the best person to speak to.
+Dan is the Head of Product at Basemap and has ultimate responsibility for the EVR and the features, if there’s a new feature you’d like to have, he’s the best person to speak to.

 In his spare time, he is a keen follower of Tottenham and you can often find him in the gym or watching a film.

 Hossein is our knowledge transfer partnership employee linked with the University of Surrey.